Last Updated on July 7, 2022 by Laila Oliveira

 Outdoor lovers will love Madeira.
-Not only are there incredible views of the sea, but the island has an impressive interior, full of Atlantic forest, levadas, and history.
+Not only are there incredible views of the sea, but the island has an impressive interior, full of Atlantic forest, levadas (aqueduct specific to the Portuguese Atlantic region of Madeira), and history.
 Check out the Visit Madeira official video:

-Among the most unmissable destinations in Madeira, here is a list of the best things to see:
+Among the most unmissable destinations in Madeira, here’s a list of the best things to see:

 - Curral das Freiras

 - Cristiano Ronaldo Museum